1024-MB/UDPServer/README.md

 # UDPServer
-Simple UDP server example using boost library, written for linux.
+UDP server example using boost library, written for linux.

 Build using Boost 1.71.0